 How to actually get the soil sample for testing?
 In at least a few different areas, dig a hole and then use a clean shovel to take a vertical slice of soil from the side of the hole, from the surface right down to about 6 inches.

 After mixing all the samples together thoroughly in a clean bucket, put 2 cups into a clean container to send to the soil testing lab…

 I love to use a local soil analysis lab if possible, but good soil labs are not as widespread as you might think.

 In spite of the increasing numbers of people doing organic gardening, most of the labs out there still have a chemical mindset when it comes to making fertilizer recommendations.

 So it’s important to choose a soil testing lab that uses the right kinds of tests, usually a base saturation test and perhaps some kind of weaker acid test like a Lamotte style test.

 We also want a soil lab that’s dancing to the same fiddler as us when it comes to sustainable practices, a lab that focuses on organic.

 If your local soil lab happens to fit these criteria, that’s great.
 But if not, you should probably go a bit farther afield.

 The two labs I use most are Crop Services International (CSI – coincidence? hmm…) and International Ag Labs.

 A test should cost $50-75, including their recommendations for which fertilizers you need.

-You could even pay as little as $20-25 if you can learn how to interpret the test yourself, which does take some knowledge and a bit of math.
+You could even pay as little as $20-25 if you learn how to interpret the test yourself.
+One of my favorite books on analyzing soil test results is The Ideal Soil.